Dr. Sydney Ceruto

 What is the most effective type of performance coaching?

-Utilizing the latest findings in Cognitive and Behavioral Neuroscience, NYC MindLAB has developed a state-of-the-art program that serves as an alternative to traditional performance coaching programs that are antiquated and DO NOT WORK.
+Utilizing the latest findings in Cognitive and Behavioral Neuroscience, MindLAB Life Coaching has developed a state-of-the-art program that serves as an alternative to traditional performance coaching programs that are antiquated and DO NOT WORK.

-This non-invasive treatment involves using your brain’s natural ability to change, neuroplasticity, its own neural connectivity, and its inherent ability to generate new, much healthier connections, to abate and many times abolish anger symptoms.
+This non-invasive treatment involves using your brain’s natural ability to change, neuroplasticity, its own neural connectivity, and its inherent ability to generate new, much healthier connections.

-At NYC MindLAB we use the latest and most innovative techniques to teach you how to regulate your brain to “normal” patterns all on your own.
+At MindLAB Life Coaching we use the latest and most innovative techniques to teach you how to regulate your brain to “normal” patterns all on your own.
 It’s almost like a workout for your brain by training your brain to be stronger and healthier.